arjunkunna/regent-fft/README.md

 #### 5. Batched Transforms

+Batched transforms allow users to perform multiple transforms of the same size simultaneously, in a 'batch'.

 To illustrate how to perform a batched transform, let us use the example where you want to perform 7 batches of a 256 x 256 transform.